Integrating the Healthcare Enterprise

 |1.
 Each deployment relies on a cross-referencing algorithm which is centrally managed and needs to be quality controlled.

-2. The consumers of cross-references between identities from different identity domains either persist the cross-reference and actively process update notifications (profile option), or never persist cross-references and re-query when needed.
+2. The consumers of cross-references between identities from different identity domains either persist the cross-reference and actively processes notification updates (profile option), or never persist cross-references and re-query when needed.

 2. It supports the ability to query by a set of demographics traits, including a domain-specific patient identifier, and get in response one or more matching identities with a complete set of demographics traits, and usually the patient identifier from the remote patient identity domains.